Sometimes you look at your own website and wonder, Is this a good site?

 To leverage browser caching, you can simply add the following line of code to your htaccess file.
 Please be sure to read the documentation on how to use it.

-PLEASE NOTE: Use this code at your own risk.
+PLEASE NOTE: Use this code at your own risk and only after studying the documentation on how it is used.
 The author does not accept liability for this code not working for your website.

 ## EXPIRES CACHING ##